danny-avila/LibreChat/docs/install/configuration/azure_openai.md

 ### Group-Level Configuration

+This is a breakdown of the fields configurable as defined for the Custom Config (`librechat.yaml`) file.
+For more information on each field, see the [Azure OpenAI section in the Custom Config Docs](./custom_config.md#azure-openai-object-structure).

 1. **group** (String, Required): Unique identifier name for a group of models.
 Duplicate group names are not allowed and will result in validation errors.

 2. **apiKey** (String, Required): Must be a valid API key for Azure OpenAI services.
 It could be a direct key string or an environment variable reference (e.g., `${WESTUS_API_KEY}`).